AlCalzone/release-script/README.md

 {
   "all": true, // Always include all changes in the release commit "lerna": true, // Enable lerna mode
+  "remote": "upstream/master", // configure remote, if the repository differs from origin
   // Run custom scripts as part of the release process "scripts": {
     "beforePush": "npm run build", // runs after bumping the versions etc. but before pushing to git